 How To Start An Investment Club: One thing I’ve always wanted to do was to start an investment club.
 I’ve been looking at getting a group of people together to start one, and so I’ve been looking for a good “how to start an investment club” tutorial.
 The trouble is, the only one I’ve found is a book – Starting and Running a Profitable Investment Club.
 While this book is great (with over 200 pages of excellent step-by-step examples), for a lot of investors who already have a good understanding of the stock market, it’s not needed.

-So, I wanted to put together this resource in case you wanted to start you own investment club.
-Here is a step by step guide on how to start an investment club.
+So, I wanted to put together this resource in case you wanted to start your own investment club.
+Here is a step-by-step guide on how to start an investment club.

 - Find And Organize Potential Members

 The first thing you need to do is find and organize potential members.
 This is the hardest step because the premise of an investment club is that you have to contribute money, and time, to the pot that is shared by a group of people.